ricoapon/readable-regex/README.md

 assertThat(matcher.group(1), equalTo("abc"));
 assertThat(matcher.group(2), equalTo("def"));

+// If you need details about the groups afterwards, this is not possible using the JDK Pattern.
+// However, using this library, this is now possible: assertThat(pattern.groups(), contains(null, "secondWord"));

 // If you have given the group a name, you can also find it based on the name. assertThat(matcher.group("secondWord"), equalTo("def"));
 ```